Connecticut Route 124: Route description

 Route 124 begins as Mansfield Avenue at an intersection with US 1 in downtown Darien near the Darien train station.
 It proceeds north for about 2.7 mi towards New Canaan.
 In New Canaan, the road becomes South Avenue and soon meets with the Merritt Parkway at Exit 37.
 After passing by Saxe Middle School, Route 124 enters the town center of New Canaan, where it has a 0.6 mi overlap with Route 106.
 After running briefly on Main Street, Route 124 heads out of the town center as Oenoke Ridge.
 Route 124 runs for another 4.2 mi in the rural part of New Canaan until the New York state line.
-Across the state line, the road becomes Westchester Avenue in Pound Ridge, a local road.
+Across the state line, the road become continues into Pound Ridge as Westchester Avenue.
 Route 124 is classified as a principal arterial road between US 1 and Route 15 and as a minor arterial road north of Route 15.
 It carries an average traffic volume of about 7,600 vehicles per day.